 Conflicts of interests

 Firms should ensure that they are able to identify, assess and manage any conflicts of interests in relation to any outsourcing arrangements.
-Where outsourcing creates conflicts of interests between them and the service provider of the outsourced function, they must take appropriate measures to manage those conflicts of interests.
+Where outsourcing creates conflicts of interests between them and the service provider of the outsourced function, they must take appropriate measures to manage those conflicts of interest.

 Where we outsource a function to a service provider that is part of a group or owned by the firm, they should ensure that the outsourced service is provided is set at arm’s length.